Murder of Sian Kingi: Beck

-Valmae Beck had three older brothers, and as a 12-year-old, began working in a clothing factory.
-By 15, due to parental neglect, she became a ward of the state and spent much of the period from 1961 to 1972 in and out of jail.
-While in prison in Perth, she met and was influenced by serial killer Catherine Birnie.
+Valmae Beck had three older brothers, and as a twelve-year-old, began working in a clothing factory.
+By fifteen, due to parental neglect, she became a ward of the state and spent much of the period from 1961 to 1972 in and out of jail.
 Prior to her relationship with Watts, Beck had six children from two previous marriages.

 In prison, Beck was targeted by fellow inmates and was assaulted frequently.
 At one point, she was struck in the head with a tin can in a sock, causing serious injury.
+While in prison in Perth, she met and was influenced by serial killer Catherine Birnie.
 Beck eventually had to be transferred to the Townsville Correctional Centre.
 She was also said to have converted to Christianity during this time.
 Beck divorced Watts in 1990, saying she regretted everything she had ever done with him.
 In 1993, she began a romance with Robert John Fardon, a convicted rapist.

-Beck unsuccessfully applied for parole three times, and in 2007, it was reported that she had legally changed her name to Fay Cramb.
+Beck unsuccessfully applied for parole three times, and in 2007 it was reported that she had legally changed her name to Fay Cramb.
+She was reportedly friendly with Pauline Hanson during the latter's incarceration in 2003.
 In May 2008, she was placed in an induced coma in Townsville Hospital following heart surgery.
 Police hoped to obtain a deathbed confession regarding three other unsolved Brisbane-area murders of young women, but Beck died on 27 May 2008 without regaining consciousness.